-Automatically obtain LAN con- figuration - In order for this to work, a DHCP server must be present in the local network (LAN).
-If communication is direct, the control station must support the auto IP standard.
-Manually con- figure LAN con- figuration - Manual configuration must be performed if a DHCP server is not available, auto IP standard is not supported or you wish to use the Ethernet interface with fixed IP addresses.
+Automatically obtain LAN configuration - In order for this to work, a DHCP server must be present in the local network (LAN).
+If communication is direct, the control station must support the auto IP procedure.
+Manually con- figure LAN con- - Manual configuration must be performed if a DHCP server is not available, the auto IP procedure is not figuration figuration fixed IP addresses.